michimalek/nlp-clustering-research/README.md

 ## How it works
 The following methodology is applied:
 1. Clean sentences from punctuation and stop words
-2. Quantify textual sentences into an numerical multi-dimensional matrix (embedding), each row representing the original sentence and and each column representing the feature values set by the embedding method.
+2. Quantify textual sentences into an numerical multi-dimensional matrix (embedding), each row representing the original sentence and each column representing the feature values set by the embedding method.
 [S-Bert](https://www.sbert.net/index.html) was used to create the embedding.
 3. As beforementioned, the produced embedding matrix includes a tremendous amount of dimensions.
-To handle the processing faster and simplify the data, the dimensionality reduction tools UMAP will be utilized to transform the multi-dimensional matrix into two-dimnesional space.
-[UMAP](https://umap-learn.readthedocs.io/en/latest/index.html) was used to transform the matrix into two-dimensional space.
+To handle the processing faster and simplify the data, the dimensionality reduction tool [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html) is utilized to transform the multi-dimensional matrix into two-dimnesional space.
 4. After simpifing the matrix, the clustering can be conducted with a variety of machine learning methods.
 The following clustering methods are available for this library:
     - Manual-K:
         - K-Means